lexman/tuttle/doc/tutorial_errors.md

 It's time to commit our work once again.

+# Export to spreadsheet

+We all have this coworker interested in the data we're processing. *So I've heard you're counting the characters in The Three Musketeers...
+Would you mind sending me the files so that I could make my own graph in my spreadsheet ?*

+Well, it requires no work to mail him the characters_count.dat file.
+But in fact his favorite spreadsheet software can't open it : strings should be quoted, and columns needs to be separated by a comma instead of a tabulation...
+And I must not omit windows new lines !

+A simple line of awk do the trick :

+    file://characters_count.csv <- file://characters_count.dat
+        awk '{print "\""$1"\","$2"\r"}' characters_count.dat > characters_count.csv

+After we've run the workflow, we get exactly what we expected :

+    971,"Athos"
+    590,"Porthos"
+    526,"Aramis"
+    1864,"d'Artagnan"

+And we can mail him the new file.

+Adding the generation of this file in our *workflow* (and committing) will prove very usefull for updates, as you will see in the next chapter.

 # Fix the maths

 But wait ?
 Have you seen this graph ?
 Do you truly believe the main character, D'Artagnan is mentioned two or three